Effects of testosterone therapy for 3 years on muscle performance and physical function in older men

 What is known

-Well-documented increases in muscle mass with testosterone treatment1,4-7 has stimulated interest in investigating the anabolic applications of testosterone to improve physical function and reduce the burden of disability in older adults.9-16 However, the effects of testosterone treatment on muscle performance and physical function have been inconsistent in previous studies, which were limited by relatively short duration, small sample sizes, and differences in testosterone doses and achieved testosterone levels.1,4-7,17,18
+Well-documented increases in muscle mass with testosterone treatment1,4-7 has stimulated interest in investigating the anabolic applications of testosterone to improve physical function and reduce the burden of disability in older adults.9-16 However, the effects of testosterone treatment on muscle performance and physical function have been inconsistent in previous studies, which were limited by relatively short duration, small sample sizes, and differences in testosterone doses, regimens, and achieved testosterone levels.1,4-7,17,18

 What this study adds